© All Rights Reserved Makhinson

 Weather in Nuremberg is similar to most of Western Europe and Bavaria, if only slightly drier due to the geographic location.
 Also, average winters are a little colder and summer a little warmer than much of Germany.

-Nuremberg Airport (NUE) is the 2nd busiest airport in Bavaria and the 10th busiest in Europe.
+Nuremberg Airport (NUE) is the 2nd busiest airport in Bavaria and the 10th busiest in Germany.
 It is mainly used by charter flights to Southern European destinations.
 The closest bigger airports with intercontinental flights are Frankfurt am Main International (FRA) and Munich Airport (MUC).

 To get to Nuremberg Airport by public transport take Underground 2 from the main train station to stop "Flughafen".
 It travels every 10 to 15 minutes, and takes only 12 minutes to reach the Hauptbahnhof (Central Railway Station) and the nearby Altstadt (historic old town).
 Just taking the bike or walking to the airport is even possible if you like, as it is not that far from certain neighbourhoods.